 The findings suggest that, although the financial reporting systems and institutional frameworks, as advocated by the International Working Group on Core Principles for Effective Zakat Supervision and Greif's Multilateral Reputation-Based Mechanism (MRM), are fundamental, they are insufficient on their own.
 The incorporation of normative and cultural dimensions that oversight zakat within Muslim societies is essential for a more comprehensive approach to zakat supervision.
 This perspective aligns with the observations made by researchers such as Ercanbrack, Wahyudi et al. and Kafabih, who emphasize the need for robust reporting but also highlight the limitations of current frameworks.

-This research finds that the analysis of international practices, such as those implemented by the Islamic Bank of Thailand and Lembaga Zakat Negeri Kedah, provides valuable insights into effective zakat management and supervision.
-These case studies demonstrate the benefits of stringent regulation, enhanced supervision of zakat fund by the financial authorities, and improved transparency where every individual’s eye is acting as intermediaries in overseeing zakat management.
+This research finds that analysing international practices, such as those implemented by the Islamic Bank of Thailand and Lembaga Zakat Negeri Kedah, provides valuable insights into effective zakat management and supervision.
+These case studies demonstrate the benefits of stringent regulation, enhanced supervision of zakat funds by the financial authorities, and improved transparency where every individual’s eye is acting as an intermediary in overseeing zakat management.
 By adopting similar practices, zakat institutions in Indonesia can address existing challenges, improve the efficiency of zakat distribution, and restore public confidence.

 In conclusion, this paper advocates for a holistic approach to zakat management that integrates both financial and normative considerations.
 By strengthening regulatory frameworks, enhancing supervisory mechanisms, and incorporating cultural and religious factors, zakat institutions can achieve greater transparency and effectiveness.
 These measures will not only enhance the impact of zakat on socio-economic development but also reinforce the public's trust in zakat institutions, ultimately contributing to the broader goals of Islamic economic principles.
-Future research should continue to explore and refine these approaches, ensuring that zakat management evolves to meet both material and spiritual objectives in an increasingly complex global context.
+Future research should continue exploring and refining these approaches, ensuring that zakat management evolves to meet material and spiritual objectives in an increasingly complex global context.